-Article 20 Termination
+Termination

-- (1) Either Contracting Party may at any time give notice to the other Contracting Party through diplomatic channels of its decision to terminate this Agreement.
-This Agreement shall then terminate twelve (12) months after the date of receipt of the notice by the other Contracting Party unless such notice is withdrawn by agreement between the Contracting Parties before the expiry of this period.
-Such notice shall simultaneously be communicated to the International Civil Aviation Organization. - (2) In default of acknowledgement of receipt by the other Contracting Party, the notice shall be deemed to have been received fourteen (14) days after the date on which the International Civil Aviation Organization will have received communication thereof.
+(1) Either Contracting Party may at any time give notice to the other Contracting Party through diplomatic channels of its decision to terminate this Agreement.
+This Agreement other Contracting Party unless such notice is withdrawn by agreement between the Contracting Parties before the expiry of this period.
+Such notice shall simultaneously be communicated to the International Civil Aviation Organization.

+(2) In default of acknowledgement of receipt by the other Contracting Party, the notice shall be deemed to have been received fourteen (14) days after the date on which the International Civil Aviation Organization will have received communication thereof.

-Article 21 Registration with International Civil Aviation Organization
+Registration with International Civil Aviation Organization